The Best of Everything

 Stephens College and City (fall 1922)

-Joan lived (and worked) at Main Hall during her one semester here; that building has since been torn down.
+Joan lived and worked at Main Hall during her one semester here; the building has since been torn down.

 from Jazz Baby:

 A check with the Stephens College registrar shows that [Billie] took a secretarial course with classes in English composition, typewriting, preventive medicine (health), shorthand, bookkeeping, psychology, foods (home economics), religious fundamentals (required), and rhythm (a dance class in the physical education department).

 She lived at Main Hall, one of the buildings at Stephens that no longer stands.
 She worked as a waitress in the dining hall downstairs and lived upstairs with other work-scholarship and tuition-paying young ladies.